 • the perceived threat level in their area increases

 • they are renovating their building and want to install or replace a bulletproof barrier

 The traditional “bandit barrier” seems fairly straightforward: a large expanse of bulletproof glass with cutaways at the wickets and steel cash trays at each station.
 But in reality, even these straightforward ballistic barriers are interlocking systems of bullet resistant components that include transparency and cash trays, a drawer or large passer, and bulletproof counters.
 Many people outside of the bulletproof barrier industry may not realize that ballistic counters are quite common.
-Ballistic counters from TSS are available in stainless steel, wood, laminate, and Corian, defying the gritty image associated with bulletproof products sourced elsewhere.
+Ballistic counters from TSS are available in stainless steel and wood plastic laminate, defying the gritty image associated with bulletproof products sourced elsewhere.
 But a bullet-resistant counter with holes cut in it for wire runs and data cables somewhat defeats its purpose — to increase security.

 TSS Bridges the Facilities/Security Gap

 When it comes to banks, bulletproof glass occupies the intersection of two important roles for management of a successful financial institution: physical security and facilities.
 Problems occur when the job of installing the bulletproof glass is handed off to one group without input from the other.

 Bank security officers and facility managers need a complete solution when it comes to installing bulletproof glass barriers.
 It should not be security’s job to think of the HVAC, electrical, and other systems when installing what amounts to a transparent, sound-transmitting wall in the middle of a room.
 Facility managers, who are likely concerned with how a wall of bulletproof glass will affect the building’s heating, cooling, and electric, won’t necessarily know what UL protection level is required for physical security measures or be familiar enough with bank operations to be sure that a system is specified properly.